liviucotfas/ase-2019-airplane-boarding-two-doors-partial/README.md

 # Scenarios

-All the simulations below have been performed using the luggage situation **S4**, described in our paper.
+All the simulations have been performed using the luggage situation **S4**, described in our paper.

 > Suggestion: You can download the animations below in order to watch them at a higher resolution.